Nira Chamberlain: Research and career

 Chamberlain became the first Black mathematician to join the exclusive list of living British mathematicians to feature in the biographical reference book Who’s Who.
-Establishment in 1849, the book contains information on more than 33,000 influential people from around the world.
+Established in 1849, the book contains information on more than 33,000 influential people from around the world.

 Chamberlain regularly gives public lectures, discussing the significance of mathematics in human achievements and debating its relevance in everyday life.
 In 2016 he ran a one-day workshop at the London International Youth Science Forum, Imperial College London.
 He was a keynote speaker at the 2017 New Scientist workshop "The Mathematical World".
 In 2018 he was awarded the title of "World's Most Interesting Mathematician" from the Big Internet Math Off run by the Aperiodical website.
 In 2019, he gave a Maxwell Lecture at Maxwell Society titled "The Mathematics that can stop an AI apocalypse".
+Related talks were given in other UK universities.

 He makes regular appearances in UK media and is a BBC expert voice, as well as a speaker for the UK charity, Speakers for Schools.
 In 2021 he was a guest on the BBC Radio 4 programme The Life Scientific.

 Chamberlain was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to mathematical sciences.

+The University of Bath awarded Chamberlain with an Honorary Doctorate of Science (DSc) in June 2022.
+The award recognised Chamberlain as 'a tireless champion and role model, for black mathematicians[, h]e gives countless inspirational presentations to both academic and general audiences about the extraordinary accomplishment of black mathematicians.'